 Male Wistar albino rats (weight 200-220 g) obtained from VÚFB Konárovice (Czech Republic) were used in all experiments.
-The animals were housed under standard laboratory conditions (in a temperature-controlled (21±1°C) room with a normal 12-h light/dark cycle).
-Animals were fed standard rat chow (Pelet, St1; VELAZ, Czech Republic) with water ad libitum throughout the whole experiment.
-Rats were acclimated to their surroundings over 1 week to eliminate the effect of stress before the experiment.
+The animals were housed under standard laboratory conditions (in a temperature-controlled (21±1 °C) room with a normal 12-h light/dark cycle).
+Animals were fed a standard pelleted rat chow (ST-1; Velaz, Czech Republic) with water ad libitum throughout the whole experiment.
+Rats were acclimated to their surroundings over one week to eliminate the effect of stress before the experiment.

-All experiments were reviewed and approved by the Comittee for Protection of Laboratory Animals of the Third Faculty of Medicine at Charles University and were concordant with IASP Committee for Research and Ethical Issues requirements (Zimmermann 1983).
+All experiments were approved by the Committee for Protection of Laboratory Animals of the 3rd Faculty of Medicine at Charles University and were concordant with IASP Committee for Research and Ethical Issues requirements (Zimmermann 1983).